Doctor Who series 15: Filming

 With filming for the previous series concluding in July 2023, crew were given a four-week turnaround before pre-production started for the next series, on 14 August.
 Each production block was given ten weeks of preparation.
 The first readthrough was held on 17 October 2023.

+Rogue's cameo in "Wish World" was recorded in 2023 during the production of the series 14 episode, "Rogue".
 Principal photography began on 23 October 2023 at Bad Wolf Studios, with the 2024 Christmas special "Joy to the World" assigned to the first block, directed by Alex Sanjiv Pillai.
 The second block – containing the first and fourth episodes – had its first readthrough on 7 November 2023, and began filming on 14 November 2023, directed by Peter Hoar.
 Hoar had previously directed the sixth series episode "A Good Man Goes to War" (2011), and had worked with Davies on It's a Sin and Nolly.
 Filming for the third block – containing the second and third episodes – began on Monday 8 January 2024 after the Christmas break, directed by Amanda Brotchie.
 Location filming at Penarth Pier marked the first time that Sethu was photographed on-set as the new companion.

 Makalla McPherson and Ben A. Williams directed further blocks, with McPherson directing the fifth episode, where she described she had "created a unique crane shot as the Doctor runs through a maze as they escape their captors" and Williams directing the sixth episode, which he described as a "very big episode", and Davies described as "epic".
 The episode from Williams is themed after the Eurovision Song Contest.
 Production for the series wrapped on 24 May 2024.

 Production blocks were arranged as follows: